La Salle Coliseum

 and was the official venue during the 2005 Southeast Asian Games particularly the Boxing event where 11 countries participated the competition.
-The coliseum also hosted two major karatedo championships, the 1996 Philippine Karatedo Federation National Championship headed by Pocholo Veguillas and Cristina Ramos-Jalasco, former Philippine Olympic Committee chairman and daughter of former president Fidel V. Ramos and the 2007 20th PKF National Open.
+The coliseum hosted two major karatedo championships, the 1996 Philippine Karatedo Federation National Championship headed by Pocholo Veguillas and Cristina Ramos-Jalasco, former Philippine Olympic Committee chairman and daughter of former president Fidel V. Ramos and the 2007 20th PKF National Open.
 Both tournaments were held at the USLS Coliseum.
 The tournaments were contested by hundreds of karatekas all over the country.